Finnfx/Finns-SlimeVR-Mobo/README.md

  - (Optional) 180k ohm Battery Sense Resistor
  - (NOT Optional) 1N5817 Charge Diodes

- Reccomended Parts if not using PCB layout:
+ Reccomended Parts if not using PCB layout for JLPCB:
  - 2 Pin JST Connector for the batteries
  - 5 Pin JST Connector for the AUX Tracker